 Should I submit documentation even though I’m not sure I wish to request accommodations?

 If you are a student with a disability and you believe that at some point in your career at the College you might seek accommodations, we advise that you submit the documentation now.
 It is generally easier to procure documentation now, than at some later date.
-Also, since nothing is acted upon until you speak further with the Associate Dean of Studies and Disability Services, there is no harm in having the materials on file.
+Also, since nothing is acted upon until you speak further with the Director of Access and Disability Services, there is no harm in having the materials on file.
 Please note that while a request for accommodations can be initiated at any point in the semester, accommodations cannot be applied retroactively.

 What is appropriate supporting documentation and who provides it?